 - Serve over ice, garnish if desired and enjoy!

 When I made these, I used Tall Glass Beer Steins, but I have since switched to this awesome Mason Jar Set!
 It is so cute for serving tea to guests!
-There is just something about Iced Tea in a mason jar that makes me smile and think about my time visiting family in the South. 🙂 We have this tea on hand often during the Summer months, but I ALWAYS serve it during our Summertime BBQs and it’s always a hit!
+There is just something about Iced Tea in a mason jar that makes me smile and think about my time visiting family in the South. 🙂 We have this tea on hand often during the Summer months, but I ALWAYS serve either this or this Strawberry Iced Tea during our Summertime BBQs and it’s always a hit!
 (If you need some tips on throwing an awesome BBQ, check out this post)

 Even my husband loves this tea and he is not a tea drinker!